dijonsauce/CIMilestoneProject01/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no major syntax errors in the project.
 BeautifyTools was used to validate the JavaScript for slideshow.

 -   [W3C Markup Validator](https://validator.w3.org/)